cloud-elements/devportal/docs/guides/formulasC2/build-template.md

   4. Enter a name for the new formula instance.
   5. For each variable, click the variable and add an element instance or enter a value.
   6. Click **Create Instance**.
-  7. Select the instance that you just created.
+  7. Select the instance that you just built.
 8. Click **Select Trigger**.
 9. Provide trigger information, depending on the type of trigger.